NooksApp/live-bugfix/README.md

 ## How to Run Locally

 - Make sure nodeJS (I am using v19.7.0) and npm is installed on your local machine
+- Make sure python3 (I am using 3.11.10) is installed on your local machine
-- Open a terminal and run install dependencies
-  `$ npm run deps`
+- Open a terminal and run install dependencies (optionally create a new Python virtual environment first) `$ npm run deps`
-  `$ pip install -r server/requirements.txt`
-- In your terminal at project root, start the client `$ npm run start:client`
+- In your terminal at project root, start the client and server `$ npm run start`
-- In your terminal at project root, start the server `$ python3 server/main.py`